benkoreneff/Nerd-Locator/README.md

-# Kokonaisturvallisuus MVP
+# Civitas

 Cursor yhteenveto:

 "
-🎉 Kokonaisturvallisuus MVP - COMPLETE!
+🎉 Civitas - COMPLETE!
 I have successfully built a comprehensive MVP for the Finnish "kokonaisturvallisuus" civilian-to-authority coordination tool.
 Here's what has been delivered:
 ✅ Core Features Implemented
 1. Civilian Flow: